-As part of the graduate program in Environmental Conservation, we are offering a professional Master’s program (M.S.) in the Sustainable Building Systems concentration.
-This self-funded, course-only 1-2 year program provides graduates with an in-depth study of sustainability topics as they relate to the built environment.
-Topics covered are energy conservation, LEED certification, sustainable building materials, as well as green development and planning.
+As part of the graduate program in Environmental Conservation, we are offering a Professional Master’s program (M.S.) in the Sustainable Building Systems concentration.
+This self-funded, course is a one-year program providing graduates with an opportunity for an in-depth study of sustainability topics as they relate to the built environment.
+Potential topics to be pursued are: sustainable building materials and structural systems, building performance and energy conservation, energy modeling, digital design and fabrication, green development and planning, and LEED certification.

 Who should enroll?